 The STREETWISE® Greenwich Village Map doesn’t just cover Greenwich Village, but everything south of 14th street and north of Chambers street, from the east River to the Hudson.
-Within these boundaries are some of the most colorful neighborhoods in Manhattan.
-While times have changed and the area may not be as bohemian as it once was, the influx of professionals has certainly not eradicated the independent spirit of each neighborhood.
-The area is also such a prime gastronomic destination that this is one of the few STREETWISE® Maps to feature restaurants not only highlighted on the map, but also included in the index.
+Within these boundaries are probably the most most colorful neighborhoods in Manhattan.
+Even as times have changed and the area may not be as bohemian as it once was, the influx of professionals has certainly not eradicated the independent spirit of each neighborhood.
+The area is also such a prime gastronomic destination that this is among the few STREETWISE® Maps to feature restaurants not only highlighted on the map, but also included in the index.

 The East Village has gentrified as well.
-St Marks Place was Punk Rock Central in the 70’s and 80’s, and while there will always be a few multicolored Mohawks hanging around Trash& Vaudeville (the original American punk rock hangout), the cleaned up Tompkins Square park has attracted uptowners looking for a deal.
-There are plenty of great restaurants in the area catering to all tastes.
+St Marks Place was Punk Rock Central in the 70’s and 80’s, and Even as there will all the time be a few multicolored Mohawks hanging around Trash& Vaudeville (the original American punk rock hangout), the cleaned up Tompkins Square park has attracted uptowners searching for a deal.
+There are many great restaurants in the area catering to all tastes.

-Chinatown’s frenetic atmosphere is punctuated by stores selling various decipherable and undecipherable goods.
+Chinatown’s frenetic atmosphere is punctuated by stores selling quite a lot of decipherable and undecipherable goods.
 Shop for treasures to take home or find a good Dim Sum restaurant and let the dumpling parade begin.

 Each of these neighborhoods is delineated by color and fully indexed with listing of streets, parks, bookstores, cinemas, clubs, colleges, hotels, museums, points of interest, post offices, restaurants, shopping and theaters.
 Subway stops are also clearly marked.